ssigurdsson/ssigurdsson.github.io/_pages/cv.md

 * **Sep 2015 - Now:** Ph.D.
 Student, <i>Brown University</i>
   * Research in Dr. Arto Nurmikko's Neuroengineering and Nanophotonics Lab.

+* **Jan 2015 - May 2015:** Student Researcher, <i>Waseda University</i>
+  * Analyzed the firing patterns of neuronal cultures in response to heat-induced stimuli in Matlab.

 * **May 2014 - Sep 2014:** Summer Research Intern, <i>University of Iceland</i>